Type of Hong Kong companies

 Almost all of the small to medium-sized companies in Hong Kong are established as a private company limited by shares.
 Due to its many benefits, this type of Hong Kong company is chosen the most as compared to the limited partnership and the sole proprietorship.

 The company limited by shares is famous for conducting trade and business.
-Also, this company has a share capital that is distributed into a number of shares of a particular value.
-The shareholders also called the owners (or investors) hold these shares and are entitled to share of the profits of the business.
+Also, this company has a share capital that is distributed into several shares of a particular value.
+The shareholders also called the owners (or investors) hold these shares and are entitled to a share of the profits of the business.

 Public Limited Company

-The public company limited by shares is an incorporated locally in which the count of shareholders can be higher than 50.
-The reason it is called a public company is since the debentures and the shares are offered to the public.
-Mostly, the medium or large private Hong Kong limited liability company who have achieved significant growth in the market can choose to take their company public.
+The public company limited by shares is an incorporated company locally in which the number of shareholders can be more than 50.
+The reason it is called a public company is that the debentures and the shares are offered to the public.
+Mostly, the medium or large private Hong Kong limited liability company who have achieved significant growth in the market can choose to take its company public.
 This is done by expanding the shareholder base that they have.

-Many of the public companies are placed on a public stock exchange.
-The listed or the public organizations are subjected to stringent regulations as the capital is raised from the public.
+Many of the public companies are listed on a public stock exchange.
+The listed or public organizations are subjected to stringent regulations as the capital is raised from the public.
 The perks of this company are the ease of implementing acquisitions and mergers, strong public perception, and easy access to capital.
-And the disadvantages of the public Hong Kong limited company are the ongoing statutory compliance, sharing of profits; expensive, complicated, and time-consuming to operate and establish and public disclosure requirements.
+And the disadvantages of the public Hong Kong limited company are the ongoing statutory compliance, sharing of profits, expense, complexity, and time-consuming to operate and establish and public disclosure requirements.

 Advantages